Involved in a Boating Accident – Here are the First Steps You Should Take

 The USCG offers the following steps when saving someone from the water:

 - Reach.
 Is the man overboard relatively nearby?
-Can you use a paddle, pole or board to drag the person through the water to your boat?
+Can you use a paddle, pole, or board to drag the person through the water to your boat?
 Always secure your life jacket beforehand.
 This approach is even safer when someone on board can grip you firmly before you extend an arm.

 - Throw.
 If the person is too far to use the reach method, prepare to hurl something helpful in that direction.
 Throw an object that will aid flotation such as a life ring or lifesling.

 - Row.
 When the distance is too great to make a successful throw, get closer.
-Those in canoes, kayaks and other smaller boats may be able to row over.
+Those in canoes, kayaks, and other smaller boats may be able to row over.
 Operators may need to guide larger vessels in that direction.
 Get within range so a buoyant item can be safely tossed to the person.

 - Go.
 Every attempt should be made to help the person by the first three methods.
 There are times though when more drastic measures are needed, say when a person is unconscious.
 Entering the water can put the rescuer in danger.
 Alerting the Coast Guard may be the better play.

 Try to use the boat’s platform or boarding ladder to hoist the person into the vessel.
-A lift strap is an alternative if climbing aboard isn’t possible.
+A lifting strap is an alternative if climbing aboard isn’t possible.
 Another option is coordinating a couple of crew members or passengers.
 Pull the person up by gripping underarm areas.

 What Damages Can I Claim in a Boat Accident Lawsuit?